King James Only movement: Modern advocates

 The Church Polity of the Dunkard Brethren Church, a Conservative Anabaptist denomination in the Schwarzenau Brethren tradition, states: "To aid in Scripture memorization among our members and our children, to help avoid confusion and to promote sound doctrine in our services, the Authorized King James Version of the Bible shall be used in our Sunday School, Bible Study, and church services.
 Exceptions may be made where languages other than English are necessary."
+The Apostolic Christian Church, a Conservative Anabaptist denomination, uses the King James Version of the Bible.